-4.2.2 ONGOING ASSESSMENT OF GROUND CONDITIONS AND SELECTION OF PLANT (GOUNDWORKS CONTRACTORS HSE ADVISOR)
+4.2.3 ONGOING ASSESSMENT OF GROUND CONDITIONS AND SELECTION OF PLANT (GOUNDWORKS CONTRACTORS HSE ADVISOR)

 Monthly (as a minimum) Site HSE Inspection/Audit must be carried out by the Groundworks Contractor's HSE Advisor.
-During the Inspection/Audit - an ongoing assessment must be carried out of the existing and forthcoming ground conditions including gradients etc. to determine that the selection of plant is still in place, updated in line with any changes to gradients and being reviewed in line with ongoing and forthcoming works.
+During the Inspection/Audit, an ongoing assessment must be carried out of the existing and forthcoming ground conditions including gradients etc. to determine that the selection of plant is still appropriate, updated in line with any changes to gradients and reviewed in line with ongoing and forthcoming works.
 The review and findings must be detailed in their Monthly Site HSE Inspection/Audit Report.

 Groundworks Contractors and the Groundworks Supervisor are responsible for the plant and equipment they bring on site to perform their site activities.
-However, the TW Site Management Team must check that the plant and equipment meet with the TW requirements and that all plant and equipment is being inspected regularly by the Operators and Groundworks Supervisor and inspection records are being maintained.
+However, the TW Site Management Team must check that the plant and equipment meets with the TW requirements and that all plant and equipment is inspected regularly by the Operators and Groundworks Supervisor with inspection records maintained.

-The Groundworks Supervisor is fully responsible for ensuring all the statutory inspections are being carried out and the appropriate registers completed.
+The Groundworks Supervisor is responsible for ensuring all statutory inspections are carried out and the appropriate registers completed.